Gathering Storm

 But some still remain.

-Along with the strange fruit That fills pockets,
+Along with the strange fruit

 And their bellies.